Markey STRONG Post-baccalaureate Fellows Program

 Fellowship Candidates

-Applicants will be holistically judged on their entire application.
-Application components include a personal essay describing their aptitude for science, goals for professional careers, needs that can be addressed through post-baccalaureate training as well as a diversity statement, academic transcripts, and letters of support.
+Applicants will be holistically judged by their application, including their personal essay describing their aptitude for science, goals for professional careers, needs that can be addressed through post-baccalaureate training as well as a diversity statement, academic transcripts, and letters of support.

 With support from the American Cancer Society Diversity in Cancer Research, four fellowship positions will be offered at $35,000 per year for two years plus fringe benefits that include medical insurance.
 Fellows will also have funds for travel to scientific conferences, research supplies, and tuition if classes are needed.